NinnOgTonic/python-4.0/Doc/README.txt

 =================

 You need to have Python 2.4 or higher installed; the toolset used to build the docs is written in Python.
-It is called *Sphinx*, it is not included in this tree, but maintained separately.
+It is called *Sphinx*, it is not included in that tree, but maintained separately.
 Also needed are the docutils, supplying the base markup that Sphinx uses, Jinja, a templating engine, and optionally Pygments, a code highlighter.